flysim/flysim.github.io/readme.md

 	* Any latitude and longitude
 	* Select terrain to cover
 * Select choice of terrain and overlays
-	* Current versions having issues with terrain suppliers that do not support HTTPS.
+	* Current versions having issues with terrain suppliers that do not support HTTPS
 	* Some suppliers may have to be dropped
+	* The terrain overlays involve many hundreds of bitmaps.
+		* The first time you load a map, the results may be incomplete.
+		* Reloading the web page can really help
 * Import your CSV, or KML data
 	* Create, edit and share your own flight paths
+* Multiple types of camera actions
 	* First person controls
-	* Fly your own models
+		* Enable you to fly your own models
+	* Other camera actions control the view you view replays
 * Select choice of aircraft models
 	* From FGx aircraft
 	* Others?